aidanelm/donnellyinitiative/README.md

 ### Tkinter

-Tkinter is bundled with most distributions of Python, so you most likely have it already installed.
+The Tkinter GUI toolkit is bundled with most distributions of Python, so you most likely have it already installed.
 To make sure, run:

 ```